It’s official: non-HTTPS sites are penalized since July 2018, as announced by Google in a blog post.

 Google Chrome’s penalization of HTTPS sites goes like this:

 So, with the arrival of Chrome 68, the browser’s address bar indicates that HTTP sites are “Not secure” (Not secure).

 It is not directly a question of penalizing the referencing of the concerned sites, but they may still be negatively impacted.
 Indeed, the warning of Chrome, which suggests that the site is not reliable, could “scare” visitors and cause a high bounce rate.
-And the risk is all the greater since Chrome is the most popular browser, including in France.
+And the risk is all the greater since Chrome is the most popular browser.